leunga1000/kinetic/README.rst

 Usage:
 ======

-- Download the binary from the releases page and store in your $HOME/bin directory.
+- After downloading the binary from the releases page and store in your $HOME/bin directory

+pm-cli install

-- `pm-cli install` to install a user service that will schedule jobs.
+to install a user service that will schedule jobs.